sf-wdi-31/how-to-hide-secrets/store-secrets-using-env-vars.md

 <img src="assets/keep_it_secret.jpg" style="max-width: 400px">

-If you ever check one into git, **immediately revoke or change that key** on the website that issued it.
+If you ever check one into git, **immediately deactivate and change that key** on the website that issued it.